-Dogs under two (2) years old must be measured at every trial to determine their jump height; however, the measurement must not be recorded on the ID card unless it is over twenty-three inches (23").
+Dogs under two (2) years old must be measured to determine their jump height; however, the measurement must not be recorded on the ID card unless it is over twenty-three inches (23").
 Dogs measuring over twenty-three inches (23") need only be measured once, and may have a signed ID card before they are two (2) years old.
-A Judge may, at any time, ask to measure a dog they are judging.
+Dogs under two years old only need one measurement until they turn two.
+Temporary Dog ID Cards will be issued by the Registrar to dogs under two years old when they have their first measurement.
+Once the dog turns two years old it will need two official measurements to determine its final jump height.
+Signatures do NOT go on the temporary card.
+The permanent card must be signed by the judge of record at the trial.
+The Dog ID Card that is emailed when applying for the dog's ID number is the permanent card.